mitvis/saliency-cards/Integrated Gradients/integrated_gradients_saliency_card.md

 &#129000; **[Visual Sharpness](https://arxiv.org/pdf/1706.03825.pdf)**: Integrated gradients are less visually coherent than a smoothed saliency method.
 Evaluated on an ImageNet Inception V3 and MNIST CNN.

 ### Perceptual Correspondence
-&#128997; **[Localization Utility](https://pubs.rsna.org/doi/10.1148/ryai.2021200267)**: Integrated gradients have less overlap with the ground truth than a random model.
+&#128997; **[Localization Utility](https://pubs.rsna.org/doi/10.1148/ryai.2021200267)**: Integrated gradients fails the localization utility test.
+IIts saliency values have less overlap with the ground truth than a random model.
+Evaluated on SIIM-ACR Pneumothorax and RSNA Pneumonia medical images.

 &#128997; **[Mean IoU](https://www.nature.com/articles/s42256-022-00536-x)**: Integrated gradients had lower IoU with the ground truth than CAM and occlusion-based methods.
 It also had lower IoU with the ground truth than human localization in a chest x-ray setting.